andrewmcloud/consimilo/README.md

 ##### Querying forest and calculate similarity

-consimilo provides helper functions for calcuating distance / similarity between the query and *top-k* results.
+consimilo provides helper functions for calculating distance / similarity between the query and *top-k* results.
 The function `similar-k` accepts optional parameters to specify which distance / similarity function should be used.
-For calculating Jaccard similarity, use: `:jaccard? true`, for calculating Hamming distance, use: `:hamming? :true`, and for calculating cosine distance, use: `:cosine?`. `similar-k` returns a hashmap, keys are the *top-k* ids and vals are the similarity scores.
+For calculating Jaccard similarity, use: `:jaccard? true`, for calculating Hamming distance, use: `:hamming? :true`, and for calculating cosine distance, use: `:cosine?`. `similar-k` returns a hashmap, `keys` are the *top-k* ids and `vals` are the similarity scores.

 ```clojure
 (def sim (similar-k